 Hosting an In-Person Gathering

-Our program gives Bruins of every generation the chance to unite for a fantastic dinner, whether home-cooked or picked up at a local store.
-(Not being able to cook isn’t an excuse!)
+The annual dinners give Bruins of every generation the chance to unite for a fantastic dinner, whether home-cooked or picked up at a local store.
 As some dinner hosts have found, theme dinners can help young Bruins feel more relaxed while meeting alumni and faculty in an informal setting.

 Some past themes have included:

-Make sure to speak with your Student Alumni Association Representative if you need help deciding on a theme and telling your guests prior to the dinners.
+Make sure to speak with your Student Alumni Association Representative if you are hosting a local student dinner and need help deciding on a theme and telling your guests prior to the dinners.

 Dinner can be as casual as pizza and salad or as elaborate as a five course catered meal.
-As long as you cover the cost, our students will be excited to enjoy a free meal away from campus.
+As long as you cover the cost for the local student dinners, our students will be excited to enjoy a free meal away from campus.

-If you are hosting an in-person alumni gathering you can also choose a pot-luck style type dinner if this is a better option for you.
+If you are hosting an in-person alumni gathering you can also choose a pot-luck style type dinner if this is a better option for you, or coordinate a reservation at a local restaurant

 “Two Truths and One Lie”